AMC Gremlin: Future U.S. presidents

 Two former U.S. presidents drove AMC Gremlins during their younger days.

 "Bill Clinton drove the back roads of Northwest Arkansas in his green AMC Gremlin" during his 1974 campaign for the only attempt he made for a seat in the United States Congress.

 An AMC Gremlin with a Levi interior was owned by the George H. W. Bush family and driven by George W. Bush in 1973 while getting his Master of Business Administration (MBA) degree.

 Hot Wheels model

 Hot Wheels designer Paul Tam created a model of a Gremlin with six wheels for the 1972 Hot Wheels series, called "Open Fire", with the extra pair of wheels under a large, exposed metal engine.
 Other than the engine, extra wheels, and elongated hood, "the Open Fire retains many accurate styling details of the Gremlin.
 Later on, in the Flying Colors range, Hot Wheels made the Gremlin Grinder: A rear-jacked Gremlin with a huge open engine that was produced through the mid-1970s in either green or chrome.
-The last one was a stockcar or rally car custom version of the Gremlin that was first made in the early 1980s and is still popular today, "The Greased Gremlin".
+The last one was a stock car or rally car custom version of the Gremlin that was first made in the early 1980s and is still popular today, "The Greased Gremlin".